Delyan Peevski: Post-Oresharski Activity

-The president of Bulgaria, Rumen Radev has put a veto on the amendments.
+The president of Bulgaria, Rumen Radev vetoed the amendments.
 His veto was later overturned by the MPs and the amendments were conclusively adopted by the Parliament on 7 March 2018.

-Those were second amendments, filed by Peevski and his colleagues from the Parliamentary group of MRF, with reference to the so-called "KTB case" and unveiling the truth about the embezzlement of the bank by its majority shareholder Tzvetan Vassilev.
-In 2016 the MP together with two more members of the same parliamentary group - Yordan Tzonev and the former minister of finances Peter Chobanov, moved urgent amendment to the Bank Insolvency Act in order to allow the publicizing of the report of AlixPartners Services UK LLP, which was contracted to trace and take action for the preservation and recovery of the assets of the failed Corporate Commercial Bank (KTB), Bulgarian News Agency reported.
-After the amendments were adopted, the report was translated in Bulgarian and published in May, 2016.
-According to the document, the audit confirmed that the bank functioned as a financial pyramid and was siphoned off through large loans to companies related to the majority shareholder Tzvetan Vassilev.
-More than half of the loans at the value of 2,5 billion BGN were given to companies related to Vassilev.
-The report also shows that the majority shareholder also used the bank for "personal transactions".

-On July 4, Parliament approved in principle other amendments, moved by Peevski and his colleagues Yordan Tzonev, Hamid Hamid and Velislava Krusteva, Bulgarian News Agency reported.
-The new bill is on the disclosure of real owners and financing of media organizations.
-Authors stated that the amendments aim to bring full transparency on the media sector now having problems with online media outlets, whose owners and financing are unknown.
+On 4 July 2018 the National Assembly approved a bill, proposed by Peevski and his colleagues Yordan Tsonev, Hamid Hamid and Velislava Krusteva concerning the financing of media organisations.
+Authors stated that the legislation aimed to bring full transparency on the media sector now having problems with online media outlets, whose owners and financing are unknown.
 And to show whether or not this is a monopolist market.
 Yet, the opponents of the amendments stated that the bill attacks Delyan Peevski's rivals because it requires disclosure of all sources of financing of media organizations other than the proceeds from advertising and bank loans.
 The opponents of the bill state that "it is aimed against the opposition-minded news media, which use financing from non-government organizations and foreign grants".
 The day after bill's approval, Peevski, Hamid, Tzonev and Krusteva moved additional amendments requiring disclosure of bank loans and advertising incomes as well in order to meet the expectations of society.
 Yet the bill is still under attacks by its opponents.

-Peevski has the lowest attendance in the 44th parliament.
+Peevski was said to have the lowest attendance in the 44th National Assembly.
 He has appeared in only one plenary session, according to data from December 2017.
+Prior to the April 2021 Bulgarian parliamentary election, Peevski wasn't nominated as a candidate from DPS.
+He did not participate in the 45th or 46th National Assemblies.